Land Conservation: How to Protect and Preserve Nature’s Legacy in Perpetuity

 - Federal income tax deduction — The deduction is based on the reduction in the land’s value due to the restrictions imposed by the easement.
 Landowners are eligible to deduct up to 50% of their adjusted gross income (AGI) each year, with their unused portion carried forward and available for use for up to 15 years.
 Qualified farmers and ranchers may deduct up to 100% of their AGI.

 - Property tax relief — It is possible, and relatively common, for property taxes to decrease due to a conservation easement.
 However, that reduction depends on local tax rules and how the land was initially assessed.
-For example, easements on agricultural or open space may not see a significant tax reduction, as they already have a lower tax rate based on current use rather than potential for development.4
+For example, easements on agricultural or open space may not see a significant tax reduction, as they already have a lower tax rate based on current use rather than potential for development.

-- State taxes — Many states offer tax breaks for conservation easements; its important to check with your tax advisors to determine what may be available in your state.
+- State taxes — Many states offer tax breaks for conservation easements; it’s important to check with your tax advisors to determine what may be available in your state.
 Among the most generous is Virginia, which allows landowners to claim a credit of 40% of the appraised fair market value of the land at the time of donation.
 For tax years beginning January 1, 2023, the land preservation tax credit is limited to $50,000 per taxpayer, per tax year.
 Any unused credit may be carried forward for 10 years.

 Donating Land in Full